pydemull/activAnalyzer/README.md

     embedded in the app and then will launch the app in your default web browser with 127.0.0.1 as the value for the host parameter.
 This means that only your current machine will can access the app.
-You will can open only one session.
-Google Chrome and Microsoft Edge seem to allow the app to work as expected but Mozilla Firefox seems not to properly reset all the inputs when needed (nevertheless, the app works correctly).
+You will can open only one session at a time.
+Google Chrome and Microsoft Edge browsers allow the app to work as expected but Mozilla Firefox does not seem to allow reseting all the inputs when required.
 -   Locally on your machine via [R software](https://cran.rstudio.com/) and the [activAnalyzer package](https://github.com/pydemull/activAnalyzer) installable from